fnproject/fn/CONTRIBUTING.md

 ## Start Here

 We're excited that you're interested in contributing to the Fn Project!
-Please see the general projects [contributing guidelines](https://github.com/fnproject/docs/blob/master/community/CONTRIBUTING.md) page first.
+Please see the general project [contributing guidelines](https://github.com/fnproject/docs/blob/master/community/CONTRIBUTING.md) page first!

 ## Fn Server (this repo) Specifics

-The Fn Server (core) is only for the essential parts of the entire Fn ecosystem.
+The Fn Server is only for the essential parts of the entire Fn ecosystem.

 These include: